ethereum/hevm/doc/src/std-test-tutorial.md

 Codes](#supported-cheat-codes) below for a range of cheat codes supported.
 Cheat Codes are a standard method used by other tools, such as [Foundry](https://book.getfoundry.sh/), so you should be able to re-use your existing setup.
-An example setup could be:
+An example setup could be this file in `src/setuptest.sol`:

 ```solidity
 pragma solidity ^0.8.19;